NCAA Division I men's basketball tournament: Modern era (1985–present)

 In 2021, the tournament was held entirely in the state of Indiana to reduce travel.
 This was to date the only time the tournament was conducted in one state.
 As a COVID-19 precaution, all participating teams were required to stay in NCAA-provided accommodations until they lost.
 The schedule was adjusted to provided extended time for COVID-19 evaluation before the tournament began, with the First Four occurring entirely on Thursday, the First and Second Rounds pushed one day back to a Friday-Monday window, and the Sweet Sixteen and Elite Eight pushed to a Friday-Monday window as well.
 Teams ranked 69–72 by the Selection Committee were put on "standby" to replace any team that withdrew from the tournament due to COVID-19 protocols during the 48 hours after the brackets were announced.
 Only one game was declared a no contest due to COVID-19, with Oregon advancing to the second round because VCU could not participate due to COVID-19 protocols.
 VCU was not replaced by one of the first four teams out because the COVID-19 infections started more than two days after the brackets were announced.
 The tournament returned to its regular format in 2022.

 In response to protests from players in the 2021 women's tournament about the differing facility quality and branding, both the men's and women's tournaments were branded as "NCAA March Madness" starting in 2022 with variations of the same tournament-wide logo used by the men's tournament.
 Additionally, the Final Four for the men's tournament was branded as the "Men's Final Four" beginning in 2022, reflecting the "Women's Final Four" branding in use for that tournament since 1987.

+In 2023, the NCAA Division I Transformation Committee published a report that recommended expanding the tournament to include 25% of all competing teams in Division I, which would amount to roughly 90 teams.
+Discussions within the NCAA took place over the next two years to potentially expend the tournament to 72 or 76 teams.
+On May 7, 2026, the NCAA officially voted to expand the men's and women's tournaments to 76 teams beginning with the 2027 edition.
+Under the new format, the First Four will expand from featuring eight teams in four games to 24 teams in 12 games.
+Of the 24 First Four teams, 12 will be the lowest-seeded at-large teams, and the other 12 will be the lowest-seeded automatic qualifying teams.
+On July 10, 2026, it was announced that Wichita, Kansas, alongside Dayton, Ohio (which has hosted the First Four games since 2001), will host these Opening Round games in 2027 and 2028.